Óscar Romero Scholarship Program

 All proceeds from this event directly fund these critical scholarships.

 Please call 773.371.5415 for more information.

 The Óscar Romero Scholars Program at Catholic Theological Union(CTU) prepares lay, Hispanic/Latin@ women and men for professional ministry.
-Romero Scholars earn a graduate degree with the benefit of a full-tuition scholarship and a creative formation program inspired by the life and ministry of Blessed Óscar Romero.
+Romero Scholars earn a graduate degree with the benefit of a creative formation program inspired by the life and ministry of Blessed Óscar Romero.